magento/devdocs/guides/v2.0/install-gde/docker/docker-trouble.md

         php bin/magento setup:static-content:deploy
 5. When you're finished, enter `exit`.

+{% endcollapsibleh2 %}

-## Problem: Errors display on Windows
+{% collapsibleh2 Problem: Errors display on Windows %}

-During installation errors similar to the following display in your primary command window:
+During installation, errors similar to the following display in your primary command window:

 	ERROR: for db  Cannot create container for service db: C: drive is not shared.
 Please share it in Docker for Windows Settings
 	ERROR: Encountered errors while bringing up the project.